 So if your van adventure is more of a sustained road trip, in which you’re on the road daily, then a constant energy draw is no big deal when your engine is running so often.
 Alternatively, if you rarely need to cool food/drinks, a 12v cooler might seem attractive (although, a simple ice chest might provide a better result, with no electricity needed).

 I still want one, which should I choose?

 If you don’t need the electric cooler to get down to very cold temperatures, and you have the space in your van, car, etc., there’s a few key things to look out for in these little 12 volt electric coolers.

 The three major factors you’ll want to consider when looking for an electric cooler for your car are durability, capacity, energy draw, and overall purpose.
-Are you looking for something to just keep drinks cool, or do you need a large capacity option for perishable food?
-Do you need something that’s easy to maneuver and very portable, or are your more concerned with heavy wear?
+Are you looking for something to just keep drinks cool?
+Or do you need a large capacity option for perishable food?
+Do you need something that’s easy to maneuver and very portable, or are after something that can take some abuse?
 Let’s dive in:

 Affordable, Space-saving Electric Cooler

 For tight spaces and casual cool-ness: